corinnai/tech264-cloud-linux/azure/vm-vnet-linux/README.md

 * `exit:`-   Exits the root account and returns to the regular user session.

-# Linux - research managing file ownership with LInux
+# Linux - research managing file ownership with Linux

 ### **Why is managing file ownership important?**
 * **Security:** It helps control who can access, modify, or execute files.
 This is important in multi-user systems to prevent unauthorized users from altering sensitive files.